AndreyAkinshin/aakinshin.net/hugo/content/en/posts/2021/04/discrete-sample-jittering/index.md

 As you can see, the jittered version is much smoother.
 The suggested approach works nicely with multimodal distribution as well.
-Here is another two KDEs for a mixture of a sample of size 1000 from $\textrm{B}(n = 20, p = 0.2)$ and a sample of size 1000 from $\textrm{B}(n = 20, p = 0.8)$:
+Here are another two KDEs for a mixture of a sample of size 1000 from $\textrm{B}(n = 20, p = 0.2)$ and a sample of size 1000 from $\textrm{B}(n = 20, p = 0.8)$: